htso/Metalearning-MAML/README.md

 # Reproducing MAML
 This is an attempt to reproduce the results in the *MAML* paper of [Finn et al (2017)[1]](https://arxiv.org/abs/1703.03400), the need of which is explained in [2]. *Maml* is a meta-learning algorithm that learns to generalize from the experience of learning.

 The basic premise of the paper is that parameter initialization has important influence over model learning.
 A good initialization makes it possible for rapid adaptation and generalization. *Maml* uses the technique of gradient descent.
-Instead of descending onto an optimal parameter for a neural network, it uses gradient decent to find some *common* starting point for a pool of models to begin their individual gradient descent learning.
+Instead of descending onto an optimal parameter for a neural network, it uses gradient descent to find some *common* starting point for a pool of models to begin their individual gradient descent learning.

 My key finding is that under a specific data setting, their supervised regression result is reproducible.
 However, I found that *maml* deteriorates quickly as the training data deviates from the standard form.
 It seems unable to extend its excellent performance to certain common periodic functions, a disappointing conclusion but it's **not** unexpected.
 And I'll explain the reasons that this is so.